apachecn/geeksforgeeks-dsal-zh/docs/find-whether-path-two-cells-matrix.md

 def checkPath(matrix, i, j,
               visited):

-    # Checking the boundries, walls and
+    # Checking the boundaries, walls and
     # whether the cell is unvisited
     if (isSafe(i, j, matrix) and
         matrix[i][j] != 0 and not